Artificial Intelligence in Mobile Robots

 - Make sure to include data and pictures that show the performance of

 your system.
-For instance, you can put pictures that show the map given
+For instance, you can print the map given to the robot,

 - Remember that all your Lab reports (1-5) must have been submitted